Soberia/bypasshub/README.md

 > **Warning**
 > `OpenConnect` VPN server [can be detected through the exposed SNI](https://gitlab.com/openconnect/ocserv/-/issues/393).
 You may consider to disable it via [`ENABLE_OCSERV`](#ENABLE_OCSERV) parameter if Layer 3 protocols usability is not your concern, UDP ports are blocked or restricted in your region or [DPI](https://en.wikipedia.org/wiki/Deep_packet_inspection) won't let you establish a DTLS connection.
 It may be better to use `Xray-core` instead, it performs better on TCP.

+## Additional Configurations

+For `Xray-core` you can place [additional configurations](https://xtls.github.io/Xray-docs-next/config/features/multiple.html) files in the `xray/configs` directory (e.g. to block BitTorrent traffic).

+For `OpenConnect`, you can place [user-based configurations](http://ocserv.gitlab.io/www/manual.html) files in the `ocserv/configs` directory (e.g. to give user a static IP address).
+The name of the config file should correspond to the defined username.

 ## DNSSEC